-Agenda 6.1.1 Vegetative Flow Resistance and Storm Wave Attenuation Potential of Salt Marsh and Maritime Forest

-A key element of a constructed wetland (i.e., salt marshes) and maritime forests is vegetation.
-In comparison to the bottom friction of a bare seabed, vegetation in constructed wetlands and living shorelines provides significant resistance to water flows, dissipating momentum and energy.
+Agenda 6.1.1 Vegetative Flow Resistance and Storm Wave Attenuation Potential of Salt Marsh and Maritime Forest Motivation of a constructed wetland (i.e., salt marshes) and maritime forests is vegetation.
+In he bottom friction of a bare seabed, vegetation in constructed wetlands and living shorelines prov ides significant resistance to water flows, dissipating momentum and energy.
 There are empirical and theoretical formulas available for estimating vegetative resistance; however, the formulas and coefficients, e.g., Manning's coefficient and drag coefficient, are typically developed from a given set of field or laboratory conditions, which range from bio-physical properties of a single plant and plant community to physical flow conditions.